gcallah/work/chaps/weber.md

 - Callahan G. 2007.
 "Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

 - Campbell C. 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.

+- Gordon, M. 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
+New York: Columbia University Press.

 - Oakeshott, M. 1999 *On History and Other Essays*, Indianapolis, Indiana: Liberty Fund.